FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 ### `CONFIG_FILE_NOT_FOUND`

 When a configuration file is not found.
-This could either be a `fuels.config.[ts,js,mjs,cjs]` file or a Toml file.
+This could either be a `fuels.config.[ts,js,mjs,cjs]` file or a TOML file.

 Ensure that the configuration file is present in the root directory of your project.